Pixaoxiuxia/sky/content/Experiences.md

 • 2018-2019 Vice chairman of the **Student Union** of School of Sociology and Population Studies, RUC

 • 2017 Editorial assistant in **Journal of Population Studies**

-• 2016-2018 Joined the **Community of Think and Action dedicated in caring for workers and farmers**

 ### Visiting Experience